zvolchak/FAME-Z/README.md

 1. Install python3 packages daemonize and twisted.
 1. Install libvirt and qemu packages for your distribution.
 These should also get /usr/bin/ivshmem-client.
-1. In one terminal window run './famez_server.py -v --nVectors 4'
+1. In one terminal window run './famez_server.py'.
+The server is peer ID zero.
+You can run 'famez_server.py --help' for an option synopsis.
 1. In a second and third terminal window run 'ivshmem-client -v -S /tmp/famez_socket'.
 You'll see them get added in the server log output.
-The server is always peer ID 0.
 1. In one of the clients, hit return, then type "help".
 Play with sending interrupts to the other client or the server.

 Building a QEMU image is beyond the scope of this project.
 The FAME project mentioned previously is a great place to accomplish that.